DeNetPRO/Node/readme.md

 ## Who is a Datakeeper?

-💽 Datakeepers offer their unused storage space to DeNet Storage users, creating a mutually beneficial conditions for all without any intermediaries.
+💽 Datakeepers offer their unused storage space to DeNet Storage users, creating mutually beneficial conditions for all without any intermediaries.
 By utilizing the DeNet Storage Protocol, users pay for the storage they need, while Datakeepers are rewarded for the storage they provide.

 # Installation Process